-- Web sites, pages and other online material. - Recorded seminars, talks and presentations. - Source code, libraries and tools used by your project.
+- Published research papers, from publications such as journals and conference proceedings. - Books, book chapters and specific sections or pages in books. - Web sites, pages and other online material. - Recorded seminars, talks and presentations. - Source code, libraries and tools used by your project.